meet19435/CMS/README.md

 ## Identifying Stake Holders with their roles

 1. Government (Ministry of Home affairs)- The department of Government of India that deals with crime and criminals.
-It is under this department where we get to find crime departments working under.\
+It is under this department where we get to find crime departments working under. <br\>
 Roles-
-    1.Manage employees\
+    1.Manage employees <br\>
-    2.Manage data\
+    2.Manage data <br\>
     3.See for better options to help citizens in fighting crime